-Today Ben is president of the American Samoa Baseball Association and president of the Olympic Committee.
-This genial fellow carries on Tony's memory as no one else could.
-Although there have been many top-notch Samoan athletes, especially in football and rugby, only in recent years has pesipolo built a following.
-The brothers Solaita deserve top credit.
+Ben (who died in 2011) eventually became president of the American Samoa Baseball Association and president of the Olympic Committee.
+After Tony was murdered in a dispute over land in 1990, genial Ben carried on his brother's memory as no one else could.
+Although there have been many top-notch Samoan athletes, especially in football and rugby, only later did pesipolo build a following.
+The brothers Solaita deserved top credit.

 Tony was first introduced to baseball at the age of eight in 1955, when his family moved from their little sugarcane and banana plantation to Hawaii.
 Actually, his father had gone ahead four years previously, saving up money to bring over the rest.
 Tulafono was a member of an elite Samoan unit called the Fita-Fita Guard, which was established in 1900 by the first U.S. governor of the territory, naval commandant Benjamin Franklin Tilley.
 On Flag Day, April 17, 2000, the Guard helped celebrate American Samoa's centennial.